 Liping and her co-workers have also developed novel synthetic DNA tracers for tracking water contamination.
 So far, 20 different DNA markers, each with a unique identifier, have been developed.
 These tracers can be used either as free DNA or encapsulated DNA within biopolymer microparticles.
 Working with Environment Canterbury and Waikato regional council, these DNA tracers have been validated in surface water, groundwater and soil.
 Both free and encapsulated DNA tracers were easily detected at a distance of at least 1 km in a stream.

-By analysing a large body of published data from field experiments, Liping has established an extensive database of microbial removal rates for a wide range of soils, vadose zones, and aquifer media under various environmental conditions.
-This database has been widely used internationally for analysing the risk of water contamination, determine safe setback distances, and to select suitable sites for land disposal of wastewater and sludge.
+By analysing a large body of published data from field experiments, Liping has established an extensive database of microbial removal rates for a wide range of soils, vadose zones, and aquifer media under different environmental conditions.
+This database is widely used internationally to analyse water contamination risks, determine safe setback distances, and select suitable sites for land disposal of wastewater and sludge.

-Liping has a PhD in Civil Engineering from the University of Canterbury and a Master of Science in Earth Sciences from the University of Waikato.
+Liping has a PhD in Civil Engineering from the University of Canterbury and an MSc in Earth Sciences from the University of Waikato.